Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Introduction

 \section{Introduction}

 Collisions of protons at the Large Hadron Collider (LHC) at the energy and luminosity frontier, provide a unique opportunity to study the strong, quantum chromodynamics (QCD), and electroweak (EW) interactions in unprecedented detail.
-Run~1 of the LHC left a legacy of pioneering Standard Model (SM) measurements, covering the inclusive production of photons, jets, massive single gauge bosons and pairs of gauge bosons and the first electroweak production processes were established.
+Run~1 of the LHC left a legacy of pioneering Standard Model (SM) measurements, covering the inclusive production of photons, jets, massive single gauge bosons and pairs of gauge bosons and the first electroweak production processes of gauge bosons, including vector-boson-fusion (VBF) and vector-boson scattering (VBS), were established.
 Hadronic event shapes and the substructure of jets were studied, as well as processes at energy scales below where perturbative QCD (pQCD) is applicable.
-Precision studies of $b$-hadrons and first measurements of fundamental SM parameters ($W$ mass, Weinberg angle and the strong coupling constant) were performed.
+Precision studies of $b$-hadrons and first measurements of fundamental SM parameters ($W$ mass, Weak Mixing angle and the strong coupling constant) were performed.
 With the start of the LHC Run~2 in 2015, partial data samples were used to probe the energy dependence of the cross-sections of basic SM processes and establish some rarer processes for the first time.
 From 2018 onwards, with the full Run~2 data sample available, ATLAS is able to probe new kinematic regions previously inaccessible to measurements and perform more differential measurements.
-New rare processes, especially in the electroweak sector, are accessible and the measurement of their differential distributions have allowed ATLAS to perform model-independent searches for new physics.
+New rare processes, especially in the electroweak sector, are accessible and the measurement of their differential distributions has allowed ATLAS to perform model-independent searches for new physics.

 For Run~2, the LHC increased the centre-of-mass energy ($\sqrt{s}$) in $pp$ collisions from 8 to 13~\TeV.
 A significant increase in the beam intensity allowed more luminosity to be collected, but also led to a significant increase in the mean number of $pp$ interactions per bunch crossing (pile-up), with correspondingly higher particle multiplicities and trigger rates.
 This effect was only partially offset by the reduction of the bunch spacing from 50~ns to 25~ns and required the development of many new techniques to mitigate the adverse effects of these conditions on the measurements.